‹ Back to Insights

 The most effective way of monitoring the performance of each manufacturing step is to inspect the surface quality before and after every step where the surface is manipulated in some way.
 This can also include a quantitative, objective quality check on parts that are produced offsite and brought into the assembly facility.
 This provides a way of keeping suppliers accountable to cleanliness specs so all downstream steps do not have to compensate for dirty parts coming into the process.

-In order to have a reliable way of monitoring these steps with inspections, a new method of surface quality verification needs to be implemented as well.
-Using fast, accurate contact angle measurements directly on the production line offers a non-destructive method of gathering actionable data that lets you know exactly what the state of your material surface is throughout the entire process.
+A new method of surface quality verification needs to be implemented as well in order to reliably monitor these steps with inspections.
+Using fast, accurate contact angle measurements directly on the production line offers a non-destructive method of gathering actionable data that lets you know the state of your material surface throughout the entire process.

 Automotive manufacturing plants are getting as automated as the cars they will be rolling out, and so contact angle measurement technology is following suit.
-Contact angle measurement devices can be integrated with automated processes and ensure surface quality faster and easier than ever.
+Contact angle measurement devices can be integrated with automated processes to ensure surface quality faster and more easily than ever.

 A New Era of Car Assembly

-Electric cars and autonomous vehicles are no longer on the to-do list, but they are our current reality.
+Electric cars and autonomous vehicles are no longer on the to-do list; they are our current reality.
 Lightweighting is not the future but a very present challenge to manufacturers.
-The new way that the majority of vehicle assemblies are happening now involves not only new materials and new processes, but in order to be fully effective, it requires a new way of thinking about adhesion processes.
+The new way that the majority of vehicle assemblies are happening now involves not only new materials and processes but also, in order to be fully effective, a new way of thinking about adhesion processes.

 All of this innovation and newness makes lightweighting possible, and since this new process is more flexible to design improvements, further innovations in automotive manufacturing are spurred on into the future.

-To learn more about adhesion processes and how to build predictability into yours, download our eBook: Predictable Adhesion in Manufacturing Through Process Verification
+To learn more about adhesion processes and how to build predictability into yours, download our eBook: Seeing the Unseen: How Surface Quality Data Enhances Risk Prediction in FMEA.